Microlocal Analysis of Quantum Fields on Curved Spacetimes: Klein-Gordon fields on spacetimes with Killing horizons

 where $a>0$ is an arbitrary constant.
-Although $X$ is not globally time-like in $\rr^{1,d}$, it is time-like in ${\mathcal M}^{+}$ and its integral curves in ${\mathcal M}^{+}$ are worldlines of uniform accelerated observers, with acceleration equal to $a$.
+Although $X$ is not globally time-like in $\rr^{1,d}$, it is time-like in ${\mathcal M}^{+}$ and its integral curves in ${\mathcal M}^{+}$ are worldlines of uniformly accelerated observers, with acceleration equal to $a$.